 After the course, Suffolk Law students extern at various Irish organizations for approximately eight weeks.
 To the extent possible, our Galway affiliates will place students in organizations in Ireland which correspond with the students’ respective practice areas of interests.
 The placements will be only in the public interest arena, including non-profits and government-related organizations.

-Students work full-time under the supervision of an attorney in the placement organization, as well as by faculty supervisor Christine Bustany.
+Students work full-time under the supervision of an attorney in the placement organization, as well as by faculty supervisor Bernadette Feeley.
 The externship placements will be predominantly in the public interest arena, including non-profits and government-related organizations.
 To the extent possible, our Galway affiliates will place students in organizations in Ireland corresponding with the students’ respective practice areas of interests noted on the application.

 Among other areas, past placements have included rights-based work associated with immigrants, women, children, disability, minorities, as well as dispute resolution, the environment, and international and comparative law.
 Practice areas are not limited to the aforementioned list, so students should indicate on their application their areas of interest for the externship.